Skip to content

 main()

-ChatGPT proposes to re-invent the wheel.
+ChatGPT proposes to re-invent the wheel and over-complicates everything.

 Using Otary makes the code: